 30A is at its high season.
 With school out, the area has tons of free, family-friendly events every day of the week, all summer long.

-— Sometimes the infamous “June Grass” shows up this time of year.
+Sometimes the infamous “June Grass” shows up this time of year.
 While some find this green algae unpleasant — it can show up in the most remote parts of one’s swimsuit — this organism is an important part of our beach ecosystem and keeps the water and wildlife healthy and happy.
-Locals find ways to have fun with the stuff; it makes a snazzy decoration for those sand castles and is perfect for June grass “snowball” fights.

 The Fourth of July is one of the biggest — if not the biggest — day of the year on 30A.
 Seaside and Grayton Beach come alive with festive parades and fireworks shows and the beach is one big party all day long.

-–July is the busiest month of the summer, which means rates are highest this time of year, certain areas are crowded and traffic is often congested.
+–July is the busiest month of the summer, which means rental rates are highest this time of year, certain areas are crowded and traffic is often congested.
 Park your car and walk or ride a bike.
 It’s not only fun, but it’s also a whole lot easier to get around.

 With school starting back, the crowds begin to thin and the beach calms down.
 A visit this time of year is a perfect end cap to the summer.